Workcamp 2026

 Backpack Ministry

-Our next day to meet for the Backpack Ministry will be on March 11 at 10:45 a.m. on the lower level of the Preschool wing.
+Our next day to meet for the Backpack Ministry is April 15 at 10:45 a.m. on the lower level of the Preschool wing.
 We will assemble food bags for the students of Parkside Elementary School to provide food for the weekends.
 All ages and abilities are welcome to come and help.
 Please contact Brenda Leopard, leopardhouse5@gmail.com if you have any questions.

 Habitat for Humanit